-Summarizing all results, we notice that the pre-trained models always reach higher \ac{mrr} values than the non-pre-trained ones, for both the \evalonek and \evalfull strategies.
-The fact that pre-training has a positive effect on code search performance means that our pre-training tasks \ac{mcm_pt} and \ac{nlp_pt} are suitable pre-training tasks for source code.
+We notice that the pre-trained models always reach higher \ac{mrr} values than the non-pre-trained ones for both the \evalonek and \evalfull strategies.
+The fact that pre-training has a positive effect on code search performance means that our pre-training tasks \ac{mcm} and \ac{nlpred} are suitable pre-training tasks for source code.
 The difference between the pre-trained and non-pre-trained models is particularly large when both the query encoder \emph{and} code encoder are pre-trained.
-Additionally, the difference becomes larger as the fine-tuning datasets become smaller.
-We conjecture that a large fine-tuning dataset means that the model is able to achieve good performance even if it was not pre-trained.
+Additionally, \begin{revised}from \cref{tab:results} we can notice that\end{revised} the difference becomes more significant as the fine-tuning datasets become smaller.
+We conjecture that a large fine-tuning dataset means that the model can perform well even if it was not pre-trained.
 On the other hand, if the fine-tuning dataset is small, the model runs out of data before it converges to an optimum.
-In this case, the pre-training can extend the training signal and allow the model to learn for longer, thus letting it reach a better optimum overall.
+In this case, the pre-training can extend the training signal and allow the model to learn for longer, thus reaching a better optimum overall.

-Moreover, we noticed that the effect of pre-training the query encoder on natural language is smaller than the effect of pre-training the code encoder on source code, even though the query encoder was pre-trained for longer and on a larger dataset than the code encoder.
-We attribute this difference to the fact that queries tend to be much shorter (around \num{9} tokens) than the code snippets (around \num{225} tokens, see \cref{tab:so_quality}). \bert and the pre-training tasks are designed to learn the relationships between tokens in a sequence, in particular for distant token pairs.
+Moreover, we noticed that pre-training the query encoder on natural language is smaller than the effect of pre-training the code encoder on source code, even though the query encoder was pre-trained for longer and on a larger dataset than the code encoder.
+We attribute this difference to the fact that queries tend to be much shorter (around \num{9} tokens) than the code snippets (around \num{225} tokens, see \cref{tab:so_quality}). \bert and the pre-training tasks are designed to learn the relationships between tokens in a sequence, particularly for distant token pairs.
 The shorter the sequence is, the less impactful the learned contextual embeddings from the pre-training become as there is less context information that the model can utilize.